 - Clean Up Litter.
 Much to the dismay of parents, kids love to pick up dirty pieces of trash off the ground.
 Why not make an day of it?
 Read this book about collecting litter and then head out on your local trail for your own litter-control-mission.

 - Find a Race.
-Did you miss your local Turkey Trot?
-Get out your jogging stroller and find another race to join as a family.
+Get out your jogging stroller and find a race to join as a family.